corefan/xenko-docs/en/manual/troubleshooting/profiling.md

 ### Use the Game Profiler in code

-Enable the Game Profiler:
+Enable profiling:

 ```cs
 Profiler.EnableProfiling();
 ```

-Enable the Game Profiler only for the profiler keys you specify:
+Enable profiling only for the profiler keys you specify:

 ```cs
 Profiler.EnableProfiling(true, {mykey1,mykey2});
 ```

-Enable profiling only for the profiler keys you specify:
+Enable the profiling except for the profiler keys you specify:

 ```cs
 Profiler.EnableProfiling(false, {mykey1,mykey2});